kartonfarkas/api_docs/source/suite/customers/administrator_update.rst

    * - access_level
      - int
      - Access level ID of the admin
-     - For a list of available access level IDs, see administrator/getaccesslevels.
+     - For a list of possible values, see :doc:`administrator_access_levels`.
    * - interface_language
      - string
      - Interface language of the admin account
-     - For a list of available languages, see administrator/getinterfacelanguages.
+     - For a list of available languages, see :doc:`administrator_interface_languages`.
    * - first_name
      - string
      - First name of the admin